whneo97/duke/docs/README.md

 Displays a list of all tasks stored in the current tasklist.
 If the tasklist has yet to be sorted, it is by default sorted in chronological order (i.e. newest item is added to the back of the list).

+Requires input to be in the format `list`.

 Example of usage:

 `list`